Exploring Gray: Site Manager

 The Power of Relationships

 “Executive leadership empowers us to make the right decisions without having to call and get approval,” explains Wilkerson.
 “If we have an idea that will make the project safer, we can act on it.
-In turn, if there’s a task that my team can accomplish independently, I’m responsible for empowering them to lead that opportunity.
+In turn, if there’s a task that our team can accomplish independently, I’m accountable for empowering them to lead that opportunity.
 My job is to provide a support role and help my team in every way that I can.”

 The Rewards of Responsibility